mmzeeman/hedgy/README.md

 ### Context

 Context is an arbitrary term() that is specific to your application.
-Elli Machine will never do anything with this term other than threading it through the various functions of your resource.
+Hedgy will never do anything with this term other than threading it through the various functions of your resource.
 This is the means by which transient application-specific request state is passed along between functions.

 ### Exchange

-Exchange is a #machine_exchange{} term, and is manipulated via the emx interface.
+Exchange is a #hedgy_exchange{} term, and is manipulated via the emx interface.
 A controller function may access request data (such as header values) from the input value.
 If a resource function wishes to affect the response data in some way other than that implied